LoliMizuki/MZSQLGen/README.md

     );
 ```

-If have instace of MyClass:
+If have instance of MyClass:

 ```c#
     MyClass myObject = new MyClass();